catinella/HILO/images/README.md

 [offical manual](https://plantuml.com/guide#goog_rewarded) is also available.

 ## 2.2 Images on GIT??!!!??
-I kow, many people are drawing a terrible expressions in their face, in this moment!
-GIT is not make to store images.
+I know, many people are drawing a terrible expressions in their face, now!
+GIT is not made to store images.
 I completely agree with you.
 My solution would be to include puml file only in git, and store all static images in a web-area.
 Unfortunately
 GITHB does not provide a web-space!!
 Someone use a proper branch for the image files.
-But is looks like (Waltdisney catoon) Pippo when he sweep the dust under the carpet, IMHO.
+But it looks like Walt Disney's catoon Pippo (Goofy in EN) when he sweep the dust under the carpet, IMHO.
+So, I have to wait that GitHUB implements a PlantUML engine in its Markdown language interpreter.

 However, I will be happy to evaluate every possible suggestion

+A sentence by ChatGPT-5.1 about PlantUML: "___Il futuro si sta allineando a PlantUML, non il contrario.___"; translated version
+"___So the future is aligning with PlantUML, not the other way around.___" by ChatGPT (20/11/2025)